05th January 2015

 The Glasgow 2014 Commonwealth Games brought together thousands of elite athletes, friendly volunteers and excited spectators to join an incredible festival of sport and culture.

 Chris said: “MultiFence was chosen because of the very cramped footprint around most Games venues and the ultra-tight timescales for installation and post-Games removal.
 Also, we have gathered vast amounts of experience in delivering time-critical projects, and MultiFence can be upgraded with a temporary HVM measure without the need for foundations.”

 We delivered almost 5km of HVM fencing to secure temporary Olympics venues, including the beach volleyball at Horse Guards Parade, Wembley Stadium and Arena, Greenwich Park, the O2 Arena, the Royal Artillery Barracks, St James’s Park Newcastle, Coventry’s Ricoh Arena and the Weymouth sailing village.

 We also worked with Olympic Park contractor Skanska and stadium contractor BAM Nuttall to secure the 20km boundary of the main Olympic Park, with a further 1.5km of Zaun fencing providing a ring within a ring’ around the Olympic Stadium.

 The Glasgow 2014 Commonwealth Games was the latest global event to entrust the security of its stakeholders to Zaun.

 As well as the extensive use of our systems at London 2012, we have supplied The English Football Association’s training centre at St George’s Park, Meydan Racecourse in Dubai and the 2013 G8 Summit in Northern Ireland.

-We also installed 13km of fencing for the UK’s largest ever police operation involving 9,000 officers from 29 of the UK’s 43 police forces for the two-day NATO Conference at Newport’s Celtic Manor and key sites in Cardiff last September.
+We also installed 13km of fencing for the UK’s largest-ever police operation involving 9,000 officers from 29 of the UK’s 43 police forces for the two-day NATO Conference at Newport’s Celtic Manor and key sites Cardiff last September.